-We begin with a critical assessment of the AER's approach to assessing the forecast performance of the two firms, highlighting deficiencies in the approach.
+We begin with an assessment of the AER's approach to assessing the forecast performance of the two firms, highlighting deficiencies in the approach.
 We then present the results from our nominated approach to assessing the projections.
-Finally, we provide an assessment of the implications of adopting the AER's proposal to only use DAE projections going forward, and we suggest an alternative that should be expected to produce more accurate forecasts for wages growth in the utilities sector.
+Finally, we provide an assessment of the implications of adopting the AER's proposal to only use DAE projections going forward, and we suggest an alternative that should be expected to produce more accurate forecasts for wages growth both for All Industries wages and wages in the utilities sector.